KukaXoco Finance: Investment Center

 with Tesla), in the sense that with no debt, a near insane P/E ratio

-of 68 (if the paid 100% of their profits in dividends, you wuold need
+of 68 (if the paid 100% of their profits in dividends, you would need

 68 years to recoup your investment), while paying and paying 0.5%